Gibberlings3/Imoen4Ever/imoen_forever/readme.imoen_forever.german.txt

 -Fovem (fence in front of Harpner building) should not refer to Imoen being kidnapped.
 -Aran should not say that retrieving Imoen was the goal of renting a ship.
 -SoD: gem stashes should give gems when clicked on, fix by argent77; quest journal entries should be in quest section.
--SoD: Imoen should not complain that PC abandoned her when she is in party.
+-SoD: In Dream, Imoen should not complain that PC abandoned her when she is in party.
 -BG2: Neera shouldn't mention Imoen if she is not kidnapped.
 -BG2 (German version): Xzar shouldn't mention a kidnapped female friend.